 Positive attitudes towards attendance is essential for your child to succeed at school.
 If children see us valuing good attendance, they will adopt similar attitudes.
 If you are unsure whether to keep your child at home, do call school and ask for advice.
 It is important you contact school before 9.30am to inform us of any absence.
 This enables us to complete the register (a legal document) accurately.

-Requests for absences will not be authorised apart from exceptional circumstances.
+Requests for absences during term time will not be authorised unless there are exceptional circumstances.
 Please see our Absence Policy for more details.

 Concerns or Complaints

 We hope our ‘open door’ policy ensures good dialogue between home and school.
 If you have a concern, please speak to a member of staff.
 Little worries can become big problems if they are not dealt with promptly.